 Data Privacy Notice for the International Election Observation Roster

 This Notice concerns the personal information of members of the International Election Observation Roster (the roster) and also the personal information of people who apply to join the roster.
 The current roster was formed in 2019 and is due to last until the end of 2023.
-The Department does not plan to launch the next applications process before sometime in 2022.

 1. Why do we process your personal data?